 At times, sources disagree as to the origin of a surname.
-This is one of those names.
+This is one of those times.
 Regardless of the aforementioned origins noted above, Harrison and Lower, two reputable authors on the study of surnames note the name could have been derived from a nickname, as in the "polecat" from the Middle English word "fitchett" meaning "polecat."
 Conversely, Reaney another noted author notes "the common derivation of Fitch and Fitchett from the polecat is untenable."
 In this case, we agree with the latter author who postulates the name was derived from Fiche, "iron point."

 Early Origins of the Fetchit family

 The surname Fetchit was first found in Essex where "the name has long been established."
-However, the Hundredorum Rolls of 1273 list scattered listings of the family by that time: Gilbert Fiz in Cambridgeshire; Walter Fiz in Bedfordshire; and William Fiz in Somerset
+However, the Hundredorum Rolls of 1273 list scattered listings of the family by that time: Gilbert Fiz in Cambridgeshire; Walter Fiz in Bedfordshire; and William Fiz in Somerset.

 Early History of the Fetchit family

 This web page shows only a small excerpt of our Fetchit research.
-Another 144 words (10 lines of text) covering the years 1300, 1300, 1359, 1398, 1612, 1704, 1638 and 1673 are included under the topic Early Fetchit History in all our PDF Extended History products and printed products wherever possible.
+Another 144 words (10 lines of text) covering the years 1300, 1300, 1359, 1398, 1583, 1606, 1583, 1601, 1612, 1704, 1638, 1673 and 1517 are included under the topic Early Fetchit History in all our PDF Extended History products and printed products wherever possible.

 Fetchit Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Fetchit family name include Fitch, Fitchett, Fitchitt, Fittch, Fitche, Fitchet, Fitchit, Fitz, Fitts and many more.

 Early Notables of the Fetchit family (pre 1700)

 Another 79 words (6 lines of text) are included under the topic Early Fetchit Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fetchit family to Ireland

 Some of the Fetchit family moved to Ireland, but this topic is not covered in this excerpt.

 Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fetchit family